 Graves gets an opportunity when Ralph meets up with commoner, Miranda Green (Camille Coduri).
 Quick to absent himself for a little R&R, the first place Ralph heads for is Brewer Street in Soho, the nearest thing London has to a red-light district, and its famous strip joints, including the old Raymond Revuebar, which you can see in the background of the scene.

 If you’re thinking of frequenting one of these establishments, beware – many are notorious rip-offs for gullible tourists and none are likely to be quite as grand as the one in which Ralph watches reluctant stripper Miss Flamingo Mirage, aka Miranda Green.
-In fact, it’s the lavish Café De Paris, 3 Coventry Street, W1, between Piccadilly Circus and Leicester Square.
-Its scarlet and gilt interior has been used to signify decadence in loads of films, including Scandal, Absolute Beginners, The Krays, An Education, X-Men: First Class and Dorian Gray.
+In fact, it was the lavish Café De Paris, 3 Coventry Street, W1, between Piccadilly Circus and Leicester Square.

 The entrance to ‘Buckingham Palace’, through which Miranda arrives for low-key assignations, is another screen favourite.
 It’s the East Gate of the Old Royal Naval College, on Park Row in Greenwich, London SE10.
 The same gate is also seen as the palace entrance in 1992 Jack Ryan thriller Patriot Games.

 The college itself is seen in countless productions, including The Madness Of King George, Four Weddings And A Funeral, Lara Croft: Tomb Raider, The Mummy Returns; The Duchess, Young Victoria, Pirates Of The Caribbean: On Stranger Tides, Les Misérables and many others.